tsbaki/fin/README.md

 ## fin

+Make sure to create a db by running fin for the first time with the `-n` flag.

 ### Debug mode
 ```
 make debug && ./debug/fin <path_to_db>
 ```
-Make sure you create a db by running fin for the first with a `-n` flag.